Sojasmine/alana/Testing.md

    * To be able to register an account if I want to.

-> user can sign in with the sing in form
+  > user can sign in with the sing in the form

  ![signin](screenshot/signup.jpeg)